Last updated on January 24th, 2025 at 12:23 pm

 Lovers Key hurricane damage

-Lovers Key State Park got walloped by Hurricane Ian in September 2022, and was closed for several months.
-But it’s bouncing back.
+Lovers Key State Park got walloped by Hurricane Ian in September 2022 and again by Milton in October 2024, but it’s bouncing back.

 But recovery from this storm is a long process.
 The park still does not have electricity — it still operates on generators!